tagion/alpha-one/README.md

 This manual is intended for Tagion **AlphaOne** network users who will send and receive Tagions over the network in order to build up both user experience and a stronger network.
 The manual focuses on the following:

-- Creating the environment in which the Tagion Wallet CLI can be used;
+- Creating the environment in which Tagion Wallet CLI can be used;
-- Accessing Tagion AlphaOne network via the Wallet CLI;
+- Accessing Tagion AlphaOne network via Wallet CLI;
-- Creating and using the Tagion Wallet CLI to send and receive Tagions within the AlphaOne network.
+- Creating and using Tagion Wallet CLI to send and receive Tagions within the AlphaOne network.

 ## Preconditions